Bastille Day in Paris with Kids: Where to Watch Fireworks, Parades, and the Tour de France Finish

 - Travel adapter - EPICKA Universal Travel Adapter for charging multiple devices the night before.

-- French phrases for kids - French Phrasebook for Kids for the long flight and to give them a few words to use.
+- French phrases for kids - French Phrasebook for Kids for the long flight and a few words to use.

 - Activity kit - Melissa & Doug Travel Activity Kit for the long fireworks wait.